Gulf War injections are toxic cocktail when combined, researchers say

 In studies using chickens, the researchers found that two pesticides -- DEET and permethrin -- and the anti-nerve gas agent pyridostigmine bromide, or BP, were harmless when used alone.

 When combined, however, the chemicals caused neurological deficits similar to the symptoms reported by some Gulf War veterans.

 This finding is consistent with a study reported in Scotland last month in which University of Glasgow researchers say there was evidence of neurological dysfunction in British Gulf War vets.

 The Duke researchers theorize that the anti-nerve gas agent given to the soldiers deactivated the body's normal ability to protect itself against the two pesticides that also were given to the troops.
 As a result, those pesticides were able to travel to the brain and nervous system, causing damage.

-WASHINGTON (CNN) -- A panel of experts assembled by the prestigious Institute of Medicine concluded Thursday it's "unlikely" there is a unique disease that could be called a Gulf War Syndrome.
+In January, a panel of experts assembled by the Institute of Medicine, a private research organization, concluded it's "unlikely" there is a unique disease that could be called a Gulf War Syndrome.